Japan Highly Skilled Professional Points Calculator

 • 40 and over: 0 points

 Your age is typically measured at the time of application or at a defined reference date.
-Always check the official rules if your birthday is near a cut‑off.
+If your birthday is close to a cut-off, check the official rules carefully.
+In practice, age often acts as a supporting factor that strengthens an already competitive profile rather than rescuing a weak one.

 Research Achievements